acuminous/filby/README.md

         # DELETE,TP,

 # Deletes the specified enums
-# Will fail if the enum is still use
+# Fails if the enums are still use
 drop enum:
   - name: park_calendar_event_type

 # Deletes the specified entities and associated data frames
-# Will fail if the entities are still referenced by projections
+# Fails if the entities are still depended on by projections
 drop entities:
   - name: park
     version: 1

-# Deletes the specified projections and any associated hooks
+# Deletes the specified projections, any associated hooks, and notifications
-# including their notifications
 drop projections:
   - name: parks
     version: 1

-# Deletes the specified hooks and all related notifications
+# Deletes the specified hooks and assocaited notifications
 drop hooks:
   - projection: parks
     version: 1